 1. Make sure the target endpoints meet the minimum system requirements.
-For some endpoints, you may need to install the latest operating system service pack available or free up disk space.
-Compile a list of endpoints that do not meet the necessary requirements so that you can exclude them from management.
+For some endpoints, you may need to install the latest operating system service

-2. Uninstall (not just disable) any existing antimalware or Internet security software from target endpoints.
+Uninstall (not just disable) any existing antimalware or Internet security software from target endpoints.
 Running the security agent simultaneously with other security software on an endpoint may affect their operation and cause major problems with the system.